-- The student or student’s advisor should notify the ATG Program Chair by May 1st via email that s/he/they would like to be considered for the award.
+- The student or student’s advisor should notify the ATG Program Chair by August 1st via email that s/he/they would like to be considered for the award.
 The 2022 program chair is Bethany Lowndes (email@example.com).

 - A selection committee comprised of ATG members will review and score the submissions.

 - In recognition of the winner’s accomplishment, the student(s) is presented the award (plaque and $200) during the ATG business meeting at the HFES annual conference.
 Please make sure to attend the Wednesday lunch!